davidstanke/instapuller/README.md

 ## Setup

-> 🥧 This looks like a lot of setup, but **it will only take about 5 minutes.** It's just a bunch of copy-and-paste scripts to run in cloud shell. 🍰
+> 🥧 This looks like a lot of setup, but **it should only take about 5 minutes.** It's just a bunch of copy-and-paste scripts to run in cloud shell. 🍰

 You can run these steps from any terminal that has gcloud and docker, but the easiest way is to **run all the following commands in cloud shell**.
 You'll need a GitHub.com personal account. *Recommended: create a new GCP project before proceeding.*